Contents

 1. Problem

 Ethereum presents itself as a system for permissionless participation in computation and settlement.
-Yet ordinary participation does not occur at the protocol layer in the abstract.
-It occurs through participant paths that traverse wallets, RPC providers, hosted interfaces, staking intermediaries, relay-builder markets, and crisis-coordination channels.
+In practice, ordinary participation occurs through participant paths that traverse wallets, RPC providers, hosted interfaces, staking intermediaries, relay-builder markets, and crisis-coordination channels.
 The same infrastructure that makes distributed participation possible can also become decision-bearing over the conditions of that participation.

 Ethereum is not historically isolated.
 Across the printing press, railroads, and the internet, one recurring pattern appears: infrastructure that scaled participation in a previously bottlenecked capacity also became the site through which access and participation were governed.
-These cases motivate the question rather than settling it.
+These cases motivate the question; the mechanism still has to be established with contemporary evidence.
 They suggest recurring structural family resemblance, not demonstrated mechanism identity across centuries.

-The literature already establishes the background problem.
-Ferreira, Li, and Nikolowa (2023) demonstrate corporate capture of blockchain governance.
+Existing work identifies the background problem.
+Ferreira, Li, and Nikolowa (2023) analyze corporate capture of blockchain governance.
 Gazi (2025) analyzes blockchain’s decentralization paradox.
 Brown (2023) measures operational concentration in Ethereum.
 De Filippi (2020) argues that decentralized infrastructure does not produce decentralization of power.
 Musiani (2015) reaches an analogous conclusion for internet-based services, showing how decentralized architecture can reproduce centralized governance through the operational requirements of service provision at scale.

 Distributive capture names the point at which distribution-enabling mediation becomes governance-relevant and difficult to discipline.
 Residual infrastructure conversion names the narrower path by which that happens: functions necessary for ordinary participation remain outside the formal core, are carried by intermediary operators, and can become decision-bearing because practical participation depends on them.
 Capture is reserved for cases in which that position lets operators shape participation or appropriation in ways participants cannot cheaply bypass, contest, or re-internalize.

-The framework distinguishes five recurring pressures: mediation, standardization, operational authority, dependency, and governance leverage.
-They function here as a diagnostic sequence rather than as a finished law already established across cases.
+The account separates five recurring pressures: mediation, standardization, operational authority, dependency, and governance leverage.

-Jasanoff’s co-production idiom explains why governance is unavoidable in distributive infrastructures at scale.
+Jasanoff’s co-production idiom explains why governance enters distributive infrastructures at scale.
 The sequence identifies when a co-produced governance order hardens into dependence and when that dependence becomes governance-relevant for participants.
 The historical analogs motivate the problem.
 Ethereum provides the primary contemporary illustration because its participant paths are unusually traceable and its crisis episodes make effective authority unusually visible.

 The blockchain-specific claim is jurisdictional.
-Earlier distributive cycles concentrated through actors that were legally attached to institutions capable of acting on them from outside the technology.
+In the analogs used here, concentrating actors were legally attached to institutions capable of acting on them from outside the technology.
 Ethereum’s protocol layer is reached more unevenly.
 External regulation attaches most cleanly to the intermediary layer, while protocol-layer correction stays dependent on concentrated internal coordination. '''

 2. Evidence and Method

-The theoretical claims draw on Hughes’s large technological systems framework, Jasanoff’s co-production idiom, and infrastructure studies on mediation, installed base, and dependence.
+The theoretical claims draw on Hughes’s large technological systems account, Jasanoff’s co-production idiom, and infrastructure studies on mediation, installed base, and dependence.
 The empirical illustration is deliberately narrower.
-Ethereum is reconstructed from public dashboards, official support and product materials, staking and builder-market measurement, outage reporting, and public crisis-process artifacts, and where a thicker contemporary reconstruction is needed the article relies on the companion Ethereum dossier developed in Ethereal.
+Ethereum is reconstructed from public dashboards, official support and product materials, staking and builder-market measurement, outage reporting, and public crisis-process artifacts, with the participant-path reconstruction of Part 6 supplying the thicker contemporary case.
 The Bitcoin contrast uses repo artifacts, BIP texts, and the literature on governance, mining pools, and light-client dependence.
-The historical analogs are comparative and concept-forming rather than presented as equivalent proof across periods.
+The historical analogs are comparative and concept-forming, not equivalent proof across periods.

 That evidentiary structure sets the bounds of the article.
 The historical cases motivate the problem and help specify the mechanism’s family resemblance.
 Ethereum supplies the primary contemporary illustration because participant paths and crisis episodes are unusually visible in public materials.
-The article therefore argues by concept formation and contemporary institutional reconstruction rather than by claiming one demonstrated causal sequence across every historical period discussed or a fully closed blockchain-class proof.
+The claim is bounded to concept formation and contemporary institutional reconstruction; it is not a demonstrated causal sequence across every historical period discussed or a fully closed blockchain-class proof.

 3. Distributive Momentum

 Thomas Hughes introduced technological momentum in Networks of Power (1983) and refined it across subsequent work (Hughes 1987, 1994).
 The concept occupies a deliberately constructed middle position between technological determinism and social constructivism, with time as the mediating variable.
 Young technological systems are socially malleable, shaped by what Hughes calls system builders: inventor-entrepreneurs who solve foundational problems, manager-entrepreneurs who organize operations at scale, and financier-entrepreneurs who solve problems of capitalization and political access during consolidation.
 As systems mature, they acquire inertial characteristics through the accumulation of physical infrastructure, organizational adaptations, regulatory frameworks, trained personnel, and consumer expectations that collectively resist redirection.
 The mass of these commitments, combined with the velocity of the system’s growth trajectory, constitutes its momentum.
-Hughes was explicit that momentum "is not the equivalent of determinism" (Hughes 1994): mature systems can be redirected, but redirection requires overcoming compounding resistance from every component simultaneously.
+Hughes distinguished momentum from determinism: mature systems can be redirected only by overcoming compounding resistance from every component simultaneously.

 Large technological systems, in Hughes’s analysis, progress through overlapping phases: invention and development, innovation and competition, consolidation and rationalization, and finally momentum, in which institutional structures assume directive functions that no individual system builder controls.
-The concept of the reverse salient, borrowed from military strategy, describes subsystems that lag behind the advancing performance frontier of the overall system; reverse salients channel innovation toward resolving problems within the existing trajectory rather than exploring alternatives, reinforcing momentum by directing creative energy toward system optimization rather than system redesign.
+The concept of the reverse salient, borrowed from military strategy, describes subsystems that lag behind the advancing performance frontier of the overall system; reverse salients channel innovation toward resolving problems within the existing trajectory, away from alternative trajectories, reinforcing momentum by directing creative energy toward system optimization over system redesign.

 Hughes’s electrical systems place immediate pressure on the distinction.
 They distributed a capacity that had previously been unavailable to most participants, and they concentrated through the infrastructure required for that distribution.
 If every infrastructure technology both distributes and reconcentrates, the distinction between general momentum and distributive momentum collapses.

-The distinction is best treated as a heuristic with observable indicators rather than as a categorical separation.
+The distinction works best as a heuristic with observable indicators, not a categorical separation.
 Many infrastructures have distributional consequences.
 The focus here is the subset of systems publicly organized around widening access to a previously concentrated capacity, where participation depends on a mediating layer and control of that layer shapes access to the widened capacity itself.
 In Hughes’s electrical systems, the governance arrangements produced by momentum governed service delivery in ways that clearly had distributional consequences.
 In the cases emphasized here, the redistributive ambition is more explicit and the governance question bears more directly on who reaches the widened capacity, on what terms, and with what share of it.
 Edwards (2003) argued that all infrastructures channel flows and produce distributional consequences.
 Distributive capture concerns the narrower class of cases where widening access is part of the system’s own public object and where governance over the mediating layer bears directly on that object.
+Self-description is an indicator within that heuristic, never the criterion.
+The structural markers are three: an identifiable prior gatekeeper whose position the system displaces, a measurable expansion of participation in the previously bottlenecked capacity, and a mediating layer whose control demonstrably conditions access to the expanded capacity.
+A system that satisfies the three markers enters the category whatever its public rhetoric, and rhetoric without the markers does not admit a case.

 The behavioral signature is observable in narrower form: the Stationers' order governed a dominant licensed print-distribution regime that the press had widened beyond earlier control, while railroad administration turned pricing, routing, and terminal access into authority over how market access was distributed.
 This tension between distributive purpose and concentrated governance over the distributed capacity is the phenomenon distributive capture names.

-Hughes’s framework has been applied to internet infrastructure and platform systems (the intellectual lineage runs through Bijker, Hughes, and Pinch 1987; Latour 1987), but the specification for distributive systems has not been developed.
+Hughes’s account has been applied to internet infrastructure and platform systems; the intellectual lineage runs through Bijker, Hughes, and Pinch (1987) and Latour (1987).
+This article uses that lineage to isolate a distributive-systems variant.

 Five conditions, each individually familiar from institutional economics and infrastructure studies, decompose the pressure by which distributive systems can move from mediation toward governance-relevant concentration.
-They function as a diagnostic sequence rather than as a self-executing law.
+They function as a diagnostic sequence that requires path-specific evidence.

 Distribution at scale requires mediation.
 A capacity exercised autonomously at small scale (printing a pamphlet, exchanging a message, or settling directly among a small set of counterparties) can only be exercised at the scale the technology makes possible through shared infrastructure that mediates between the individual participant and the distributed capacity.
 The press required printshops; railroads required track, stations, and scheduling systems; the internet required routing infrastructure and hosting services; Ethereum requires wallets, client software, RPC access, validators, and block-construction infrastructure.
 Mediation is the enabling condition of distribution at scale.